automateps/AutomatePS/Docs/Set-AMSnmpConditionCredential.md

 ```

 ## DESCRIPTION
-Set-AMSnmpConditionCredential modifies a credential in an AutoMate Enterprise SNMP condition.
+Set-AMSnmpConditionCredential modifies a credential in an Automate SNMP condition.

 ## EXAMPLES